pschool-in/curriculum/content/social/jobs-3.md

 Early men used to search and hunt for food.
 They eventually discovered the technique to grow all crops that yield food in one place.
 It saved their time and effort.
 This is how agriculture started.

-Certain occupations run on a large scale in some cities and thus, those cities become famous for those products.
+Certain occupations run on a large scale in some cities and thus, such cities become famous for those products.
 For example,
 1. Solhapur- Solhapuri bedsheets
 2. Kolhapur- Kolhapuri Chappals
 3. Paithan- Paithanis

 ### Conclusion

 Although human beings have developed many occupations, we rely on nature to provide us raw materials for the same.
-Therefore, we can conclude that Nature fulfills our needs.
+Therefore, we can conclude that nature fulfills our needs.

 ## Activities